mlabs-haskell/catalyst-funded-projects/Fund9/Dev Documentation Drive/README.md

 ## Progress Report

+### November 2022

+MLabs began work on the Developer documentation drive this month.
+This involved a fair amount of management and preparatory groundwork.
+More specifically, we assigned an initial developer/technical writer and began surveying clients and community members -- as well as internally -- about topics and tools they feel are under documented.

+We also deliberated about how best to host the material and implemented a test blog page in case we decided to host the content on our newly redesigned website.
+This is an appealing choice in light of recommendations from an SEO specialist we consulted.
+That said, we hope to begin publishing content soon.

 ### October 2022

 Fund9 vote results were announced in late September and our Dev Documentation Drive proposal was successfully supported by Catalyst voters.
 We have established a team to work on the project and are currently awaiting the first batch of Fund9 payments before beginning work.